LOLO-MKHWANAZI/World-Happiness-Report-Data-Analysis-2019-/README.md

 ## Business Task

 ### Statement
 The objective of this analysis is to examine the World Happiness Report data for the year 2019.
 The goal is to derive insights and trends related to global happiness levels and identify the key factors that influence them across different countries.
+This analysis will leverage tools such as Google Cloud, BigQuery, R, and Tableau.

 ## Data Sources